sourcegraph/learn/posts/how-to-use-the-different-map-variants-of-java.md

     }
 }`}
 language='java'
-matcher='TreeMap
+matcher='TreeMap'
 />

-In all our previous programs, we either got a random ordering of our keys when we printed them out (`HashMap` and `Hashtable`) or we got the exact order we inserted our keys into the Map (`LinkedHashMap).
+In all our previous programs, we either got a random ordering of our keys when we printed them out (`HashMap` and `Hashtable`) or we got the exact order we inserted our keys into the Map (`LinkedHashMap`).
 With `TreeMap`, we get the following output:

 <Highlighter
-input={`Nigeria is on the continent Africa null is on the continent Antarctica
+input='Nigeria is on the continent Africa null is on the continent Antarctica
 China is on the continent Asia
 France is on the continent Europe
 United States of America is on the continent North America Australia is on the continent Oceania
-Brazil is on the continent South America
+Brazil is on the continent South America'
+/>

 From the output above we can determine that our continents keys are lexicographically sorted.
 Though it was inserted into our map second-to-last, `Africa` was printed out first, while `South America`, which was inserted second, was printed last.